 Congressman Pittenger feels strongly that he was elected by the people to serve.
 Since he entered office, Congressman Pittenger and his staff assisted over 2,000 constituents fight bureaucratic rules, personally answered more than 62,000 letters, and held over 30 town hall meetings.
 He also held a conference to increase human trafficking awareness, helped local non-profits handle the IRS and visa/passport problems, and had a distinguished professional come to Charlotte to assist small businesses prepare for Obamacare.

 Congressman Pittenger lives in Charlotte, North Carolina, with his wife Suzanne.
-They have four adult children and nine precious grandchildren.
+They have four adult children and ten precious grandchildren.
 They attend Forest Hill Church.